matthewpwilson/stacks/incubator/java-openliberty/README.md

 ### Kafka template

-The kafka template allows yoo to develop applications that connect to Kafka using the mpReactiveMessaging feature.
-For more information see the [kafka readme](templates/kafka/README.md)
+The kafka template allows you to develop applications that connect to Kafka using MicroProfile Reactive Messaging.
+For more information, see the [kafka readme](templates/kafka/README.md).

 ## Getting Started